goofyahhgu/stell3rgames/game.md

-## Welcome to OutRed Games!
+## Welcome to Redd Games!
 Enter the password down below to get access to Discord.
 (Note: only premium members have access) Please scroll down to play the games.
 Discord (down for privacy issues)
 <SCRIPT>
 function passWord() {